arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 04.20.16
+The origin of nuclear transfer... cloning...
+Briggs and King... sleep.

 ### 04.19.16
 "Brutalist" is a type of architecture.
 That is, Brutalist architecture is characterized by its "ruggedness and lack of concern to look comfortable